ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 These are the basic instructions to get this project running with no extra features:

 - Clone this repository.
-- Extract the contents of your zipped copy of the ChartIQ library and use the .tgz extension file for npm installation of library
+- Extract the contents of your zipped ChartIQ library package.
+- Copy the .tgz extension file from the extracted library package into the root of this project.
+- Run the following commands from the root of this project:
-  `npm i ./chartiq-7.2.0.tgz`
+  - `npm i ./chartiq-7.2.0.tgz` to install the charting library.
-- Run `npm install` to install rest of dependencies.
+  - `npm install` to install the rest of the dependencies.
-- Run `npm start` to start up the dev server.
+  - `npm start` to start up the dev server.
 - Open your browser to [`http://localhost:4200`](http://localhost:4200).

 ## Enbalig TFC plugin